-Some of you may wonder why you always may have a “black cloud”.
-And, others seem to work only on quiet evenings.
-Well, maybe the black cloud or halo that you wear is more than chance.
+Some may wonder why you always may have a “black cloud.”
+And others seem to work only on quiet evenings.
+Well, maybe the black cloud or halo you wear is more than chance.
 Perhaps, you sign up for the easy or difficult calls without realizing the consequences of your choices.
-So, in order to advise you on which days you need to consider working and others that you should avoid, I am listing some of the best and worst days to be on call.
+So, to advise which days you need to consider working and others you should avoid, I am listing some of the best and worst days to be on call.
 Here we go!

 If you ever work on a day with a heavy snowstorm, consider yourself lucky.
-In fact, if it is a state of emergency, it’s even better.
+If it is a state of emergency, it’s even better.
 Almost no one arrives at the doors of the emergency department.
 Why?
 Because they are not allowed on the roads!!!
-And, if they can’t drive, it becomes that much more difficult to get into a bad accident.
-Hence, you are in for a wonderful night!
+And, if they can’t drive, getting into a bad accident becomes much more challenging.
+Hence, you are in for a beautiful night!

 Your Favorite ED Attending’s Shift

 It turns out that not all ED attendings are alike!
-If you find one that rarely seems to order imaging studies, you have found gold.
+You have found gold if you find one that rarely seems to order imaging studies.
 Follow this attending to the ends of the earth.
 And, make sure to work those calls that match this chap’s shifts!

-Although not always palatable for some, you cannot find another holiday when patients sparsely frequently the emergency room like this day.
+Although not always palatable for some, you cannot find another holiday when patients sparsely frequent the emergency room like this day.
 No one wants to be in-house.
-And certainly, no one wants to receive an imaging study.
+And indeed, no one wants to receive an imaging study.
 Plus, to add another perk, many hospitals give free meals to those who work this holiday.
-If you can tolerate working on Christmas and you want to have an easy day, seriously consider working!
+If you can tolerate working on Christmas and want an easy day, seriously consider working!

-For those of you that don’t really enjoy football, this holiday will treat you to a great evening.
+For those who don’t enjoy football, this holiday will treat you to a great evening.
 Imagine barely hearing a pin drop in the reading room.
-Well, that is usually the theme when working on Super Bowl Sunday during the game.
-Literally, the television tempts almost every patient and physician to watch the screen.
+That is usually the theme when working on Super Bowl Sunday during the game.
+The television tempts almost every patient and physician to watch the screen.
 Therefore, you can pretty much expect a quiet evening.

-This holiday does not lend itself to quiet.
-The weather is usually nice.
-And, explosives abound.
+This holiday does not lend itself to quiet while the weather is lovely.
+And explosives abound.
 What more needs to be said???

 The Hours After The Super Bowl